LiamLangert/AI-Climbing/README.md

 # Overview of repository
 images:
 - contains images that were used for testing, not important for user

 pytorch:
 - used for training, not important for user

 runs:
-- images that were used for training/testing purposes
+- models that were used for training/testing purposes

 src:
 - Contains files that were used for training model and solving route